Published 16:33 IST, May 6th 2020

 Advertisement

 Warner also highlighted that small battles within a match between India and Australia.
-He stated while it is obvious that everyone is playing to win game it is also about if he can score more than Virat, or if Cheteshwar Pujara scores more runs than Steve Smith.
-Warner added that this is a way to narrow game by having se little contests and his passion is driven by only two things - to win and wanting to do better than that person in opposition.
+He stated while it is obvious that everyone is playing to win the game it is also about if he can score more than Virat, or if Cheteshwar Pujara scores more runs than Steve Smith.
+Warner added that this is a way to narrow the game by having these little contests and his passion is driven by only two things - to win and wanting to do better than that person in the opposition.

 Advertisement